SaltysKing/XernSS/readme.md

 ## Goals

-> We are looking to have a functional CSS library that makes it easy for developers, and fastor to make websites that look clean mantain functionality, increase site speed, and have responsiveness.
+> We are looking to have a functional CSS library that makes it easy for developers, and faster to make websites that look clean mantain functionality, increase site speed, and have responsiveness.

 ## Hopes